-Yoga is a widely practices physical exercise that uses many disciplines to stretch, tone and strengthen the body but this ancient philosophy is also known for its deep spiritual guidance in calming the mind and relieving stress with breathing and mindfulness techniques to induce a meditative state.
+Yoga is a widely practised physical exercise that uses many disciplines to stretch, tone and strengthen the body but this ancient philosophy is also known for its deep spiritual guidance in calming the mind and relieving stress with breathing and mindfulness techniques to induce a meditative state.
 While floating in the warm salty water by yourself in a sensory reduced state is a great way to maximize any physical and mental activity.
-Practised in tandem, Floating and Yoga can leave you feeling euphoric, repaired and recharged.
+Practiced in tandem, Floating and Yoga can leave you feeling euphoric, repaired and recharged.

 How Flotation and Yoga Benefit Each Other